 Lack of customer care leads directly to churn and reduced profits.
 Telecom companies, unfortunately, do not ace in this case.
 If you want to strengthen your brand, you will need to create new mechanisms for engaging with customers online.
 Sentiment analysis allows you to automatically capture and segment all customer conversations happening on social media and uncover new levers that can have a significant impact on your business.

 You can take even further control over the sentiment around your brand by utilizing customer impact analysis and assessment models.
-In this case, your team can forecast how a proposed change (say to a data plan) will alter consumer behaviors and their sentiment; what effect will it have on the revenue and how the overall customer experience will be altered.
+In this case, your team can forecast how a proposed change, say to a data plan, will alter consumer behaviors and their sentiment; what effect it will have on the revenue, and how the overall customer experience will be altered.

 Unlock New Monetization Opportunities

-3. Invest in a Voice of Customer Program.
+3. Launch a Voice of Customer Program

 The current churn rates in the telecom industry are :